CosinePlugin/CosmeticsCoreBridge/README.md

 ## How to use

 ### Cosmetics
-This is a skript statement created with a little trick.
+This is a skript syntax created with a little trick.
 It will not work if there is not even one player on the server.
 ```
 # get all cosmetics
 set {_cosmetics::*} to all cosmetics